-- ending the relationship between the Pastor and the congregation in a manner that offers dignity to the Pastor and honours the diverse voices of the congregation. - b.
-If the survey results show a significant imbalance in sector responses (for example, should 100% of sector X support the Pastor and 50% of sector Y not support the Pastor), then the Pastor, the Personnel Committee, and the Church Council will be alerted as this is typically an indicator of broader ill-health in the congregation. - Should such a situation occur, the Pastor, the Personnel Committee, and the Church Council will consider next steps, which may include developing a plan to address concerns raised by the congregation, improving the "internal marketing" of a particular ministry, addressing broader questions of congregation health, and/or strategizing together how to end the relationship between the Pastor and the congregation in a manner that offers dignity to the Pastor and honours the diverse voices of the congregation. - 13.
-At the conclusion of the review, a high-level summary of this process and its outcomes will be shared verbally with the congregation, together with a preliminary plan of action in response to the review should such a plan of action be appropriate.
+- Should such a situation occur, the Pastor, the Personnel Committee, and the Church Council will consider next steps, which may include developing a plan to address concerns raised by the congregation, improving the "internal marketing" of a particular ministry, addressing broader questions of congregation health, and/or strategizing together how to end the relationship between the Pastor and the congregation in a manner that offers dignity to the Pastor and honours the diverse voices of the congregation. - 13.
+A high-level summary of this process and its outcomes will be shared verbally with the congregation, together with a preliminary plan of action in response to the review should such a plan of action be appropriate.